forging2012/m157q.github.io/content/posts/install-arch-linux-on-macbook-air-mid-2013.md

     + Add `vm.swappiness=1`

 #### Fixing suspend mode
-Use `cat /proc/acpi/wakeup.
+Use `cat /proc/acpi/wakeup`.
-There's a line saying `XHC1  S3  \*enabled  pci:0000:00:14.0`.
+There's a line saying `XHC1  S3  *enabled  pci:0000:00:14.0`.
-We only want the `LID0  S4  \*enabled   platform:PNP0C0D:00` to be enbaled.
+We only want the `LID0  S4  *enabled   platform:PNP0C0D:00` to be enbaled.
 So `sudoedit /etc/udev/rules.d/90-xhc_sleep.rules` and add the follwing lines.

 ```